 The current EU education programme may not prepare radiographers for an EU-wide market since it mostly trains the students to comply with national needs and regulations.
-The results of WP 3 will show how relevant these differences are in regards to the competencies of the linear accelerator radiographers developed in European educational institutions.
-This WP will build on this knowledge by assessing the perception of European stakeholders on the competency differences between countries, the mobility of professionals and the recognition of qualifications.
+The results of WP 3 showed how relevant these differences are in regards to the competencies of the linear accelerator radiographers developed in European educational institutions.
+This WP4 built upon the knowledge from WP3 by assessing the perception of European stakeholders on the competency differences between countries, the mobility of professionals and the recognition of qualifications.

-The main tool of this WP are interviews with stakeholders.
-Since it is not feasible to include all stakeholders from all European countries, extreme sampling (aka deviant sampling) will be performed based on the results of WP 3.
-This means that the most extreme cases are going to be included in order to achieve a good picture of the differences existing in Europe.
+The main tool of this WP were interviews with stakeholders.
+Since it is not feasible to include all stakeholders from all European countries, extreme sampling (aka deviant sampling) was performed based on the results of WP3.
+This means that the most extreme cases were included in order to achieve a good picture of the differences existing in Europe.

-For the individuals being interviewed, critical case sampling will be used, where participants are identified as those who will provide the most information on the topic (stakeholders).
-Interviews with stakeholders will be held during international conferences and meeting where therapy radiographers attend.
-This convenient sampling will allow us to achieve time and financial efficiency.
-However, this may limit the number of interviewees.
-In view of this, additional interviews will be performed; these can be done by online meetings or physical interviews at the sampled countries (until data saturation is obtained).
+For the individuals being interviewed, critical case sampling was used, where participants were identified as those who will provide the most information on the topic.
+Interviews with stakeholders were held during international conferences and meeting where therapy radiographers attend.
+This convenient sampling allowed us to achieve time and financial efficiency.
+However, this limited the number of interviewees.
+This was also affected by the COVID19 pandemic, which suspended face-to-face events.
+In view of this, additional individual and group interviews were performed virtually.

-The interviews will aim to identify competencies that the stakeholders identify as necessary to undertake responsibility in administration of RT treatment in a linear accelerator.
-The interview also aims to study the stakeholders’ perception of differences in education between countries, patient safety and the risk posed by the movement of these professionals across the EU and issues regarding recognition of qualifications.
-The results of WP3 are going to be shared with the stakeholders during the interview in order to question the stakeholders about their interpretation of the results.
-Validity and Reliability tests will be performed.
+The interviews aimed to identify competencies that the stakeholders identify as necessary to undertake responsibility in administration of RT treatment in a linear accelerator.
+The interview also aimed to study the stakeholders’ perception of differences in education between countries, patient safety and the risk posed by the movement of these professionals across the EU and issues regarding recognition of qualifications.
+The results of WP3 were shared with the stakeholders during the interview in order to question the stakeholders about their interpretation of the results.
+Validity and Reliability tests were performed.

-The participation will be on a volunteer basis.
-Inducements may need to be offered to increase the participation.
-These inducements may be in the form of a book voucher, educational material or payment of fees to the conference where the interviews are going to be held.
+The participation was on a volunteer basis.
+Inducements were offered to increase the participation.
+These inducements were in the form of a book vouchers.

-The results of this work package will be distributed to all stakeholders and regulatory bodies across the EU.
-This will raise awareness of current issues relevant to the profession and present the recommendations in regards to the competencies found necessary for the radiographers.
+The results of this work package were distributed to all stakeholders and regulatory bodies across the EU.
+These results raised awareness of current issues relevant to the profession and present the recommendations in regards to the competencies found necessary for the radiographers.

 University of Malta – UoM (MT)

-Webinar lecture plan on underdeveloped skills as eprceived by stakeholders.
-The competencies identified as underdeveloped by the stakeholders will be identified in this report.
+The competencies identified as underdeveloped by the stakeholders were identified.
 It will then be fed into WP 10 where the underdeveloped competencies will be explored in a webinar series.